 The Portugal Startup Visa offers several benefits for entrepreneurs looking to gain access to Portugal and the broader EU market:

-Residence in a startup hub: Entrepreneurs gain residency (permanent residence in a few years) in one of Europe’s most dynamic startup ecosystems with access to government-backed initiatives.
+- Residence in a startup hub: Entrepreneurs gain residency (permanent residence in five years) in one of Europe’s most dynamic startup ecosystems with access to government-backed initiatives.

-Pathway to citizenship: The program allows entrepreneurs to apply for permanent residency or Portuguese citizenship after five years.
+- Pathway to citizenship: In addition to family reunification, the program allows entrepreneurs to apply for Portuguese citizenship after five years (for now).

-Access to EU markets: With a permanent residence in Portugal, entrepreneurs benefit from visa-free travel across the Schengen Area and can access EU-specific funding programs and the broader European market.
+- Access to EU markets: With a permanent residence in Portugal, entrepreneurs benefit from visa-free travel across the Schengen Area and can access European Union-specific funding programs and the broader European market.

 ⚠️ Portugal Nationality Law Changes 2025